noahehall/theBookOfNoah/programming_languages/javascript/_javascript.md

   - REST: Representational State transfer
     - state transition: going from one state (page) to another (page)
     1. separate client from server
-    2. not hold state between requests (all information is sent with each response)
+    2. should not hold state between requests (all information is sent with each response)
     3. use HTTP and HTTP methods
   - HTTP Requests:
     1. Request: tells the server what kind of request (method) is being sent